benbrignell/principles.design/_examples/weight-watchers-design-principles.md

   summary: Design for Weight Watchers members illustrated by product personas

 - principle: Experience
-  summary: Design for the the entire product experience rather than isolated needs
+  summary: Design for the entire product experience rather than isolated needs

 - principle: Context
   summary: Keep context in mind – where’s the member coming from and where are they going